The pandemic changed everything in the transportation field – every mode of transport was impacted.

 Increasing numbers and changing demographics of teleworkers

 The key takeaway from the survey is that – based on respondents’ expectations for post-COVID – the teleworking occasions tripled from pre- to post-COVID.
-However, we believe it’s likely that people won’t telework post-COVID as much as they thought they would when the survey was taken in Spring 2021.
-Once we made some evidence-based adjustments to those expectations – another distinctive feature of our study – our best estimate is that the teleworking occasions will be 2 – 2.5 times the pre-COVID number.
+However, we believed it was likely that people wouldn’t telework post-COVID as much as they thought they would when the survey was taken in Spring 2021.
+Once we made some evidence-based adjustments to those expectations – another distinctive feature of our study – our best estimate is that the teleworking occasions would be 2 – 2.5 times the pre-COVID number.

 We also found that the demographics of teleworkers changed.
 The newer teleworkers tend to have lower household incomes or different occupations, compared to pre-COVID teleworkers.
 Thus, the teleworking population is now more diverse.
 Whether this may also influence road use and travel behaviors post-COVID is something we don’t yet know.